kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module2-pnp.md

        ![json](./images/DNAC-Claimed.png?raw=true "Import JSON")

-   11. After the device is completed it will appear in the device inventory after being sync'd with Cisco Catalyst Center.
+   11. After the device is completed it will appear in the device inventory after being sync'd with Catalyst Center.

        ![json](./images/DNAC-Inventory.png?raw=true "Import JSON")